-What is ICER and how does it promote
+What is ICER and how does it promote discriminatory drug pricing?

 How does ICER decide which medicines are worth their cost?

+ICER looks at two metrics when it determines a drug’s worth: how much increased quality of life a patient will have on a drug, and how much it costs the health system.
 The organization’s analysis compares the cost of a new drug against other existing treatments, the likelihood of side effects, and a drug’s short-term benefits.
 Longer-term benefits, such as fewer hospital visits or improved quality of life, are not taken into consideration.
 Unfortunately, there is little transparency into exactly what goes into ICER’s formulations or how they arrive at their conclusions.
-This means other researchers and even insurance companies are unable to analyze and replicate ICER’s results.
+This means other researchers and even insurance companies are unable to analyze or replicate ICER’s results.

-What is the problem with QALYs?
+What is the evLYG?

-Since the QALY measure is arbitrary (ICER values one year of perfect health at $100,000 to $150,000), its outcome is inconsistent.
+The outcomes that ICER ascribes to a “quality life” are often created without patient input.
 QALYs place a lower value on the life of patients with serious illnesses, who may be expensive to treat in the short term but might otherwise benefit from a long-term cure or greatly improved life expectancy or quality of life.
 The values have severe consequences, since insurers could use them to deny high-cost drugs to certain populations or patients in certain disease stages.

 Perhaps most important, the use of QALYs and similar assessments as the basis for drug coverage and reimbursement decisions is considered discriminatory under U.S. Federal law, including the Americans with Disabilities Act (ADA).
 The governing branch of the EU has also criticized the United Kingdom for using QALYs to determine drug pricing.
 QALYs originated in the 1960s and found application when the British government was searching for ways to ration health care for its National Health Service.